ranjan-pratik/Filtering_Matches/README.md

 		4. To check your JAVA installation run *java -version*
 		5. To start the application run *java -jar MatchFilter-0.0.1.jar*
 		6. Probe health of application by hitting *http://localhost:8089/MatchFilter/actuator/health*
+		7. The logs will written in a file at the root *project* folder.
+This is a configurable behaviour by a change in *application.properties* file.

 ### **Assumptions**